usememos/dotcom/content/docs/getting-started/memo.md

 3. **Links**: Memos can be linked to one another, creating a web of interconnected knowledge.
 This fosters a deeper understanding of the relationships between different concepts.

+4. **Visibility**: Memos can be set to public, workspace, or private.
+Public memos are visible to everyone.
+Workspace memos are only visible to you and your team.
+Private memos are only visible to you.

 ## How to Create Memos

 1. **Start Small**: Each memo should focus on a single idea or concept.
 Keep it concise and to the point.